GitQuest-Huzzah/GitQuest/README.md

 ## Usage

 ### Quests
-•Once the workspace administrator has followed all the installation instructions your team will be ready to commit to the quest.
+•Once the workspace administrator has followed all the installation instructions your team will be ready to commit to the quest!

-•Your workspace administrator can create quests much like a typical ticket to allow a specific amount of gold and xp to bestow upon completion.
-Quests have a description to cover any and all issues the quest should address, a name to identify it, and MOST importantly a ```keyword``` which will need to be provided as the first word of your pull request subject, which is populated automatically from your commit message.
-This is how we make sure a pull request is referencing a specific quest so make sure you do it right.
-However if you forget your admin can still complete a quest for you however be aware you won't get credit for your pull request, or the commits, only the value for the quest itself.
+•Your workspace administrator can create quests, much like a typical ticket to allow a specific amount of gold and xp to bestow upon completion.
+Quests have a description to cover any and all issues the quest should address, a name to identify it, and MOST importantly a ```keyword``` which will need to be provided as the first word of your pull request subject.
+The pull request subject is populated automatically from your commit message.
+This is how we make sure a pull request is referencing a specific quest, so make sure you do it right!
+However, if you forget, your admin can still complete a quest for you.
+Just be aware you won't get credit for your pull request or the commits, only the value for the quest itself.
 Below is an example if the quest keyword were ```bugchase```(note: keywords are NOT case sensitive)
 ![image](https://user-images.githubusercontent.com/114195647/218576962-9071803e-a919-41fd-8eee-0dcde2be92fb.png)

 •You can simply claim a quest(or several!) by using the ```Available Quests``` button on the app home screen in Slack.